cartercompbio/NeoPrecis/README.md

 # NeoPrecis
-NeoPrecis is an advanced tool designed to enhance cancer immunotherapy by accurately predicting neoantigens.
+NeoPrecis is an computational framework designed to advance personalized cancer immunotherapy by assessing neoantigen immunogenicity.

 ## Overview

 The immune system plays a crucial role in combating tumors by recognizing tumor-specific antigens.
 Among these, neoantigens—derived from somatic mutations—represent a key category due to their tumor-specific nature and high immunogenic potential.
-However, identifying immunogenic neoantigens remains a significant challenge.
+However, identifying immunogenic neoantigens and evaluating individual neoantigen landscape remain significant challenges.

 NeoPrecis addresses this challenge through two key functionalities:
-1. **Neoantigen Immunogenicity Prediction**: Enables the identification of neoantigens for designing cancer vaccines.
+1. **Neoantigen Immunogenicity Prediction**: Enables the identification of immunogenic neoantigens for designing cancer vaccines.
 2. **Neoantigen Landscape Construction**: Facilitates the prediction of immune checkpoint inhibitor response by mapping the overall neoantigen profile.